moonem/Pewlett-Hackard-Analysis/README.md

   Step-2:

-   As shown in Fig. 2, there are some employee names appearing multiple time because of their *title* of job at different times.
+   As shown in Fig. 2, there are some employee names appearing multiple times because of their *title* of job at different times.
 A query is formed using DISTINCT ON and ORDER BY commands on the *emp_no* column in the previously formed *retirement_titles* table.
-The output of this query is stored in a new table **unique_titles* as shown below.
+The output of this query is stored in a new table **unique_titles** as shown below.

    ![unique_titles](/Resources/unique_titles.png)